kzonov/zonovme/about.markdown

 In addition to my technical pursuits, I am passionate about entrepreneurship.
 You can discover more about my business and entrepreneurial endeavors in the Entrepreneurship section here: [Entrepreneurship](/entrepreneurship/)

 Family is central to my life, and in my spare time, I cherish cycling and creating music.
-If you're interested in exploring my musical creations, please visit this link to listen to some of my tracks: [Locked in a box](https://distrokid.com/hyperfollow/iliili/locked-in-a-box)
+If you're interested in exploring my musical creations, please visit this link to listen to some of my tracks: [Locked in a box](https://distrokid.com/hyperfollow/iliili/locked-in-a-box) or consider subscribing to my [Instagram](https://instagram.com/ili.ili.music).

 I am available for consulting and freelance projects, as well as artistic and business collaborations.
 Please feel free to reach out to me using the contact page: [Contact](/contact/)